 General Lewis Cass

-Owned by three brothers-in-law from Provence, the famous restaurant was situated in the Palais-Royal, the ornate palace that once served as the personal residence of Cardinal Richelieu.
-The renowned restaurant was “the first stop in Paris for many foreigners on the nineteenth-century grand tour, especially for Americans, who admired its furnishings as much as its food…,” according to historian Elliott Shore.
-“This one establishment so embodied the notion of the French restaurant that it was imported to the first world’s fair in the United States, the Centennial Exposition in Philadelphia in 1876.”
-1, 2
+Three brothers-in-law from Marseille owned the renowned restaurant located near the Palais-Royal, the ornate palace that was once the residence of Cardinal Richelieu.
+Les Trois Frères Provençaux was “the first stop in Paris for many foreigners on the nineteenth-century grand tour, especially for Americans, who admired its furnishings as much as its food…,” recounts historian Elliott Shore.1,2 “This one establishment so embodied the notion of the French restaurant that it was imported to the first world’s fair in the United States, the Centennial Exposition in Philadelphia in 1876.”3

 2. Paul Freedman (Ed), Food: The History of Taste, Berkeley, 1976.